Ekkehard-Schulze/indoor-climate-logger/README.md

 Notes for development, debugging and trouble shooting using CircuitPython
 ---------------------------------------------------------
 1. boot.py mounts the controllers filesystem to read/write during startup, which prevents write access from PC via USB.
-Moreover, the log files can not be read from
+Moreover, the growing log files can not be read from the PC via USB.
-2. A Repl command to stop write mode is "import os; os.rename("/boot.py", "/boot.bak")" followed by a reset.
+2. A Repl command to stop write mode is 'import os; os.rename("/boot.py", "/boot.bak")' followed by a reset.
 Now the filesystem is fully accessible from the PC via USB.

 3. The settins "LOG_EXCEPTIONS_to_file = True" sends exceptions to a log file, to preserve them.
 This file is accessible